teamhanko/hanko/backend/docs/Config.md

   #
   # Default value: 300
   #
-  ttl: 0
+  ttl: 300
   email:
     ## from_address ##
     #
     # Configures the sender of emails sent to the users.
     #
-    from_address: ""
+    from_address: "CHANGE-ME"
     ## from_name ##
     #
     # Configures the sender name of emails sent to the users.
     #
-    from_name: ""
+    from_name: "CHANGE-ME"
   ## smtp ##
   #
-  # Configures the backend which smtp server will be used to sent emails.
+  # Configures the backend which SMTP server will be used to send emails.
   #
   smtp:
-    host: ""
+    host: "CHANGE-ME"
     ## port ##
     #
     # TODO: